Manual pre-processing

 4. Click on Start stacking.

-The computation starts, Siril displays the console on which we can follow the operations carried out.
+The calculation starts, Siril displays the console where you can follow the operations performed.

-Once the calculation is complete, check that the rejection rate is within a range of 0.1 to 0.5%.
-These values are completely arbitrary and allow the beginner to get an idea.
-It is not useful to want at all costs to obtain a value lower than 0.5%: a value of 1% can be just as good.
-Just keep in mind that you need to check these rejection rates.
-If this rate has an outlier, resume stacking by changing the values of the Sigmas low / high.
+Once the calculation is finished, verify that the rejection rate is between 0.1 and 0.5%.
+These values are completely arbitrary and allow beginners to get an idea.
+It’s not necessary to insist on getting a value below 0.5%: a value of 1% may be just as good.
+Just keep in mind that you need to check this rejection rate, and if it has an aberrant value, redo the stacking by changing the Low/High Sigma values.

-ATTENTION: when you increase a sigma value, you lower the rejection rate!
+ATTENTION: when you increase a sigma factor, you lower the rejection rate!

 At the end of the calculation, Siril displays the stacked image.
-It is saved here under the name bias_stacked.fit
+It is saved here as Bias_stacked.fit

 Flats

-1. Click on the Sequences tab, choose the sequence of the flats.
+1. Click on the Sequences tab, choose the flat sequence.

-Siril subtracts the biases from the flats and creates new processed flats files by appending the prefix pp_ to the filenames.
+Siril subtracts biases from flats and creates as many processed flat files by adding the prefix pp_ to file names.
 You can of course change the prefix (pp_ = pre-process in English).

-1. Click on the Sequences tab, then choose the sequence of the preprocessed flats (normally, it is already loaded at this stage).
+1. Click on the Sequences tab, then choose the preprocessed flat sequence (normally, it’s already loaded at this stage).

 2. Click on the Stacking tab.